uf-mil/mil/Home.md

 Welcome to the NaviGator Wiki!
 This repository hosts all of the code that is specific to the NaviGator platform.
 For general information about MIL and our projects, see the [mil_common wiki](https://github.com/uf-mil/mil_common/wiki).

-If you have any questions, don't hesitate to email David Soto.
+If you have any questions, don't hesitate to email Kevin Allen or Daniel Volya.

 # What is NaviGator?